 On a regular basis, children and youth report that school is a home to them – a place where they see the same faces, sit in the same seat, and can put their hearts and minds into pursuits that ease their daily troubles.
 In school, students gain the skills and support needed to avoid poverty and homelessness as adults.

 Education is the key to preventing homelessness for today's children and youth.
 They absolutely need and deserve educational opportunities commensurate to those of their housed peers.

 Please help us spread awareness about the issues of homelessness in our community and refer any students that you think may be experiencing homelessness to your school's social worker or the Homeless Liaison's office at 470-254-0470.

-Enrollment Forms to be turned in to School Social Worker
+Enrollment Forms should be turned in to School's Social Worker